Bruno-BRG/GameOfLife/README.md

 ### Prerequisites

-You need to have the Go language installed on you computer for the code to run and compile.
+You need to have the Go language installed on you computer for the code to run and then compile